LambdaIITH/Dashboard-Old/HOW_TO_CONTRIBUTE.md

 * Add your new file / Edit existing files as you want.

 ## STEP 3: Commit and Push the changes in your fork
- * While writing a commit message ,follow COMMIT_MESSAGE_GUIDELINES.md .Make changes and push it in the branch you checked out.
+ * While writing a commit message, follow COMMIT_GUIDELINES.md.
+Make changes and push it in the branch you checked out.

    ```
    git add .